The maximum hourly rate the Government will subsidise is based on the type of child care service.

 |Service type||Hourly rate cap (children below school age)||Hourly rate cap (school-age children)|

 These caps place an upper limit on the amount of Child Care Subsidy the Australian Government will provide.
 The rate cap will be used, in combination with family's income and level of activity to calculate the amount of subsidy a family is entitled to receive.

-The Government is not setting child care fees, nor is the Government requiring services to charge on an hourly basis.
-Services will still set their fees and parents will have to pay the gap between the subsidy and the actual fee.
-The hourly rate caps will serve as a guide to services and families about what a 'high fee' might be.
+The Government does not set child care fees, nor does the Government require services to charge on an hourly basis.
+Services set their fees and parents then pay the gap between the subsidised amount and the full fee.
+The hourly rate caps serve as a guide to services and families about what a 'high fee' might be.

-A range of information resources are available to assist families and providers understand the details of the new system.
+A range of information resources are available to assist families and providers understand the details of the Child Care Package.